-Fitbit’s latest wearable device, the Versa, is positioned by the San Francisco-based health tech firm as a smartwatch, with a completely new, lighter design, more personalization options, and with a battery life of over four days.
+When it was first unveiled, the Fitbit Versa was positioned by the San Francisco-based health tech firm as a smartwatch, with a lighter design in comparison to previous devices, more personalization options, and with a battery life of over four days.

 The Fitbit Versa is a cheaper alternative to the company’s flagship Ionic smartwatch, which was its most expensive wearable to date when it was released in late 2017.

-The Fitbit Versa is available for pre-order now in silver, black or rose gold as well as several watch strap color combinations, with global retail availability coming sometime in mid-April.
+The Fitbit Versa is available in silver, black or rose gold as well as several watch strap color combinations.

 - New, more accessible ‘squircle’ design